kimrolx/kimrolx/README.md

 ### Hi there 👋
-I'm a passionate and growing developer, currently focused on Frontend Development.
+I'm a passionate and growing developer, currently focused on Frontend Development with a little bit of Backend.

 - 🔭 I’m currently working on **HavenChat, a web application allowing real time messaging.**